KaiPereira/Cheetah-MX4-Mini/JOURNAL.md

 ![[Pasted image 20250727005416.png]]

-## Day 6 - Finishing the Schematic
+## Day 6 - Finishing the Schematic - 10 Hours

 Now, the only thing I really need on my board is the fan ports and potentially some protection circuits/fine tuning?